bastionzero/terraform-provider-bastionzero/docs/data-sources/jit_policies.md

 ### Optional

 - `filter_groups` (Set of String) Filters the list of policies to only those that contain the provided group ID(s).
 - `filter_subjects` (Set of String) Filters the list of policies to only those that contain the provided subject ID(s).
+The IDs must correspond to subjects that exist in your organization otherwise an error is returned.

 ### Read-Only